 The Dental Hygiene Department evaluates applications for evidence of undergraduate scholarship, professional experience, and commitment to the program mission.
-The cohort beginning Fall, 2021 will be required to have 2 years of clinical dental hygiene experience as a program prerequisite.
 Class size is limited to six students, and the admission process is competitive.

 The following requirements are necessary to be considered for admission to the MSADT program.